-1. Health promotion is a means of increasing individual and collective participation in health action and strengthening programmes through the integrative use of various methods.
-These methods are combined through comprehensive approaches which ensure action at all levels of society, leading to enhanced health impact.

-2. Health promotion practice has been in existence for a long time though the use of the term to refer to a specific field started only in the 1980s.
-The development of health promotion was greatly influenced by the evolution of other broad approaches to human development such as:

-- (a) the increased demand for social justice and for the rights of women, children and minorities; - (b) the Health-for-All concept; - (c) movements to protect and improve the physical environment; - (d) the increased attention being paid to poverty as a major underlying cause of illness.

-3. The development of health promotion is part of the global search for effective means of preventing disease and improving general living conditions.
-There has progressively been increased recognition of the need to address behavioural, lifestyle (harmful cultural practices) and other underlying socioeconomic, physical and biological factors, referred to here as the broad determinants of health, so as to improve health.

-4. By the mid-20th century, the public health model was well established and technologies for manipulating the physical environment were regarded as the ultimate answer to critical health issues.
+- 1. Health promotion is a means of increasing individual and collective participation in health action and strengthening programmes through the integrative use of various methods.
+These methods are combined through comprehensive approaches which ensure action at all levels of society, leading to enhanced health impact. - 2.
+Health promotion practice has been in existence for a long time though the use of the term to refer to a specific field started only in the 1980s.
+The development of health promotion was greatly influenced by the evolution of other broad approaches to human development such as: - (a) the increased demand for social justice and for the rights of women, children and minorities; - (b) the health for all concept; - (c) movements to protect and improve the physical environment; and - (d) the increased attention being paid to poverty as a major underlying cause of illness. - 3.
+The development of health promotion is part of the global search for effective means of preventing disease and improving general living conditions.
+There has progressively been increased recognition of the need to address behavioural, lifestyle (harmful cultural practices) and other underlying socioeconomic, physical and biological factors, referred to here as the broad determinants of health, so as to improve health. - 4.
+By the mid 20th century, the Public Health model was well established and technologies for manipulating the physical environment were regarded as the ultimate answer to critical health issues.
 During this period, emphasis was placed on controlling specific diseases through biomedical interventions.
-Non-professionals played a minimal role in these developments.1

-5. During the 1960s, the role of behavioural factors in ensuring improved health became widely recognized.
+Non-professionals played a minimal role in these developments.1 - 5.
+During the 1960s, the role of behavioural factors in ensuring improved health became widely recognized.
 It was then understood that besides biomedical care and improvements in the physical environment, individual lifestyles also influence morbidity and mortality.
 Health education became the main method of informing people on how to positively change their behaviour so as to prevent specific diseases and improve their health.
 At that time, health education was applied through a top-down approach to learning, often using general, untargeted messages, within a strictly biomedical understanding of health.
-The participation of communities and the lay public in health was still limited.

-6. In the 1970s, the Health-for-All concept and the primary health care strategy were developed.
-This development gave health education and related information, education and communication (IEC) approaches a prominent role in health.
+The participation of communities and the lay public in health was still limited. - 6.
+In the 1970s, the health for all concept and the primary health care strategy were developed.
+This development gave health education and related information, education and communication approaches a prominent role in health.
 Health education was then viewed as an activity for supporting the other primary health care components.
-Application of health education and related approaches in the Region resulted in increased participation of the public in health action, though many people, including policy-makers, still regard health development as the domain of health professionals.
+Application of health education and related approaches in the Region resulted in increased participation of the public in health action, though many people, including policy-makers, still regard health development as the domain of health professionals. - 7.
+The development of health promotion with a view to increasing social and community control and participation in health started in the 1980s.
+It was motivated by the recognition of the impact of social, behavioural, economic and organizational factors on health status.
+Since most health problems have multiple causes, an integrated response to these problems became necessary.

-1Egger, G. et al (1990).
+1 Egger, G. et al (1990).
 Health Promotion Strategies and Methods.
 McGraw-Hill Book Company, Sydney, p.
 5.